-I fully support the reform that is proposed for the Fire Services in Victoria.
-Emergency response of the fire brigade should reflect and respond to the needs of the community and perform to its full capability.
-Career firefighters want to be able to provide the highest standard of protection to the community.
-Community expects that a response is received and acted on without delay; this is not always the case under the current arrangements
+I fully support the reform that is proposed for the Fire Services in Victoria and believe it is highly overdue if we truly want the emergency response of the fire brigade to reflect and respond to the needs of the community and perform to its full capability.
+Presently this is not the case and despite professional firefighters simply wanting to be able to provide the highest standard and level of protection to the community we are currently held back from doing so due to the politics that have developed over the life of the CFA.

-I believe most firefighters (volunteer and career) are community minded and subscribe to a philosophy of making a bad situation better, whether that be an incident, house or bushfire.
+I believe that the vast majority of firefighters (volunteer and career) are community minded with a can do philosophy of making a bad situation better, whether that be an incident, house or bushfire.
+In my view a reform as proposed will enable those good people to refocus onto the important issues facing the community rather than the political games that that have driven fire services since about 1995.

-Impact on Fire Service Delivery across Victoria
+Impact on Fire Service Delivery across Victoria (specifically District 7 - Geelong)